luanti-org/contentdb/app/flatpages/terms.md

 To minimise the length of time for which any illegal content within the scope of the Online Safety Act 2023 is present:

-* in respect of terrorism content, we will swiftly remove such content when we become aware of it.
+* in respect of terrorism content, we offer an easy-to-access and use reporting function and will swiftly remove such content when we become aware of it.
-* in respect of child sexual exploitation or abuse content, we will swiftly remove such content when we become aware of it.
+* in respect of child sexual exploitation or abuse content, we offer an easy-to-access and use reporting function and will swiftly remove such content when we become aware of it.
-* in respect of content that amounts to an offence specified in Schedule 7, Online Safety Act 2023, we will swiftly remove such content when we become aware of it.
+* in respect of other content that amounts to an offence specified in Schedule 7, Online Safety Act 2023, we offer an easy-to-access and use reporting function and will swiftly remove such content when we become aware of it.

 ### Protecting children